A domain wall in twisted M-theory: Twisted M-theory

 \subsection{Compatibility of M2 and M5 branes in twisted M-theory}

-Let us comment on the compatibility of the M2 and M5 branes and the 11d topological holomorphic background and explain why these two BPS defects can not engineer the domain wall-like defect, which is the main object of this paper.
+Let us comment on the compatibility of the M2 and M5 branes and the 11d topological holomorphic background and explain why these two BPS defects cannot engineer the domain wall-like defect, which is the main object of this paper.

 M2 branes are entirely embedded in $\cM^T_7$.
 It preserves 3d $\cN=4$ supersymmetry in the presence of the Taub-NUT geometry.
 There are two types of topological twists available in 3d: Rozansky-Witten twist\cite{Rozansky:1996bq} and the mirror version of it.
 Both twists are compatible with the twisted supergravity background and it is useful to work in either of the two twists to give a complete picture of the algebra of operators on the M2 branes.
-Clearly, the three-dimensional M2 branes can not engineer the four-dimensional domain wall.
+Clearly, the three-dimensional M2 branes cannot engineer the four-dimensional domain wall.

 Next, out of the 6 directions of M5 brane worldvolume, 4 directions lie in $\cM_7^T$ and 2 directions are in $\cM_4^H$.
 There are two possible twists available to the 6d $(2,0)$ theory\footnote{We are grateful to Kevin Costello for the discussion on this point.}.
 First, a topological holomorphic twist that gives 4 topological directions and 2 holomorphic directions.
 Second, a holomorphic twist that gives all 6 directions holomorphic.
 Since we only have 4 holomorphic directions in the twisted M-theory background, only the first option is feasible and this background exactly applies to the M5 branes that appear in \eqref{M2M5}.
 In other words, since the 6d (2,0) theory does not admit a twist generating 2 topological and 4 holomorphic directions, we are not allowed to use M5 branes to engineer the domain wall-like defects in the 5d Chern-Simons theory, which require the M5 branes to wrap $\cM_4^H$.